maanassiraj/Healthcare_NER/README.md

 You should identify the Diseases and their respective treatments from the data and list them as in the form of a table like the one below
 ![image](https://user-images.githubusercontent.com/56822829/138415785-93dc11c0-dffe-4bc0-b939-15bb6600fb78.png)

+## DATASET
 Four datasets have been provided to you
 - train_sent
 - test_sent
 - train_label
 - test_label

+The train dataset is used to train your model, and the test dataset is used to evaluate the built model.
+There are three labels that have been used in this dataset: O, D and T, which are corresponding to ‘Other’, ‘Disease’ and ‘Treatment’, respectively.